Trobriand Islands, Papua Niugini - Things to Do in Trobriand Islands

 Top Things to Do in Trobriand Islands

-Booking Tip: Arrange through local guesthouses or cultural centers for around $50-80 per day including guide and meals.
-Best visited during yam harvest season (May-July) when cultural activities are most vibrant.
+Booking Tip: Arrange through local guesthouses or community leaders, typically costing $30-50 USD per day including guide and village fees.
+Best visited during dry season (May-October) when ceremonies are more frequent.
 Look for guides who speak both English and local languages.

 Coral Reef Snorkeling and Diving